+EB: Just like when people say, “You look great for your age.
 I can’t believe you’re 60!”
 I’m like, what about just, “You look great.”

 EB: Except when I am working, I never wear makeup.
 Like right now I have nothing on my face but eyebrow pencil, because as a young girl I tweezed all my eyebrows off.
 Given that, I take unbelievably good care of my skin.
 I never go to bed without washing my face and I never wake up without washing my face.
 And I sleep in a mask every night I sleep alone.

 EB: No. Even if I never left my house ever and no one ever saw me, I’d still want to look like the best version of myself.

+EB: I have not been under the knife.
+I laser.
+And I’ve tried every type of laser out there.
 Now I’m into the Ulthera Laser.
 I do it once a year.
 It’s extremely painful.
 You don’t have any downtime at all.
 And I am religious about my Fraxels.
 It gets rid of discoloration and smooths out the surface of your skin.
 I still have hardly any pores on my face.